Omer0191/dmr-documentation/index.md

 	<li>scipy</li>
 	<li>tempfile</li>
 	<li>time</li>
-	<li>numba</li>

 </ul>
 It is advised to install dependencies using miniconda.
 Package contains a file requirments.txt which can be used for automatic installation of dependencies from conda or pip.
-To install the package, go to the bpb3_git directory and type: python setup.py install For more details, follow the readme file in the package.
+To install the package, go to the dmr_analysis directory and type: python setup.py install For more details, follow the readme file in the package.
 </div>